seshathri044/Registration-Form/README.md

 # NEXUS JAM – Hackathon Registration Form

 A sleek and responsive **HTML, CSS, and JavaScript** registration form designed for the **NEXUS JAM Hackathon** hosted by **Mangayarkarasi College of Engineering**.
-The form collects participant details, validates input, and includes a **Google Pay (UPI) payment integration** before allowing submission.
+The form collects participant details, validates input, and includes a **Google Pay (UPI) payment integration** .

 ---